Woman-owned business

 A woman-owned business is a specific designation used by government agencies and industry associations to identify a business organization owned and operated by female business owners.
 Most definitions of this term involve a practical look at the legal and ownership structure, as well as the issue of control of the day-to-day operations of a business.
+In the United States, Canada, and under the World Bank's We-Fi program, the usual threshold is at least 51% ownership by one or more women, combined with control of management and daily operations.

 Support for woman business owners

 Research shows that in most countries there are significant challenges for women business owners in comparison to men business owners.
 These challenges stem from many sources, including social and cultural stigmas, family and child-rearing responsibilities, maternity needs, educational background, career experience, and community support.
 Depending on the country in which a woman resides and/or is a citizen, there may be government or non-profit support for female business owners.

+United States

-There are several U.S. organizations that provide third-party women-owned certifications and support including: U.S. Women's Chamber of Commerce, The SHE Mark, Women's Business Enterprise National Council (WBENC), California Public Utilities Commission, Women's Business Entrepreneur Council (WBE council), and the National Women Business Owners Corporation.
+There are several U.S. organizations that provide third-party women-owned certifications and support including: U.S. Women's Chamber of Commerce, The SHE Mark, Women's Business Enterprise National Council (WBENC), the Supplier Clearinghouse of the California Public Utilities Commission, which certifies women-owned firms under General Order 156, Women's Business Entrepreneur Council (WBE council), and the National Women Business Owners Corporation.